VivusHub/Vivus/share/twitter/README.md

 # Synopsis
-Thanks for your interest in using some of the tools used by Checkmate Concevoir in send and scheduling tweets on the Checkmate Vivus platform.
-This file has has been dcoumented to the best of our knowledge to help you get started with services supporting the twitter API.
+Thanks for your interest in using some of the tools used by Checkmate Concevoir in sending and scheduling tweets on the Checkmate Vivus platform.
+This file has has been dcoumented to the best of our knowledge to help you get started with the twitter API.

 # Usage Overview
 The following topics are covered: